waxgourd-ha/HASS.Agent/README.md

 "Project" differences from the base project:
 1. No separation between "HASS.Agent" and "HASS.Agent.Staging" - since I have no access to the original repositories, it'll be easier for me to maintain it this way
-2. No documentation available yet - best case screnatio the decriptions in the application should be sufficient but even so, I'd like to have unofficial documentation created at some point
+2. No documentation available yet - best case scenario the descriptions in the application should be sufficient but even so, I'd like to have unofficial documentation created at some point
+3. The update functionality present in UI does not work with the unofficial version, yet

 ----